Want the best of VICE News straight to your inbox? Sign up here.

 After more than two months, Georgia still hasn’t brought charges against two white men who chased down Ahmaud Arbery, a young black man running through their Georgia neighborhood, and shot him dead in the street.
 And the prosecutor who originally passed on the opportunity relied on a rarely used legal statute to justify his decision: a citizen’s arrest.

 The case is now in the hands of its third prosecutor after the two previous ones recused themselves because of their personal or professional ties to the McMichaels.
-That DA recommended this week that a grand jury review the evidence in the case — including a video of the moment Arbery died — and decide whether to bring charges against the McMichaels.
+That DA recommended this week that a grand jury review the evidence in the case — including a video of the moment Arbery died — and decide whether or not to bring charges against the McMichaels.

 Citizen’s arrest has been part of the Georgia penal code for decades — although most people know it as a comic feature of the Andy Griffith Show.
 The idea dates back to English common law, when private citizens would be authorized to detain a criminal suspect in the absence of law enforcement.
 According to Ira Robbins, a professor of law at American University who’s studied the doctrine, almost every state now has some form of the concept, either in case law or in its criminal code.